Notes: PLUS Cyber Symposium 2023

 “expect the market stabilization seen in the second half of 2022 to continue into 2023.
 This is largely due to the decrease in median ransomware payments and implementation of better security controls by Insureds.
 Competition among cyber underwriters has increased as carriers shift their focus from book remediation to premium growth”

-• Marsh Cyber Analytics Team shared cyber risk prediction thoughts: Scan data offers 10% improvement
+• Marsh Cyber Analytics Team On Risk Prediction: Scan data only offers 10% improvement

-• Major risks are found to be introduced through supply chain (70%)
+• New findings of major risks introduced through the supply chain (70%)

 • Understanding cyber culture is becoming critical to underwriting.
-The example given showed that not patching was correlated to a 5x increase in claims.
-This was not attributed to patching per se but was indicative of a pure cyber culture.
-(Marsh Scott Stransky)
+Examples show patching failure was correlated to a 5x increase in claims.
+This was not attributed to patching cadence alone.
+It was found to be was indicative of a pure cyber culture.
+(Marsh’s Scott Stransky)

 • Not all checkboxes on the apps have any correlation to claims.

 • Quality control metrics, on going loss control are very important.
-Underwriters really don’t like the once per year underwriting process but this can not change.
+Underwriters don’t like the once per year underwriting process.
+In any case, this cannot change.
 They are at a loss as to how to solve it.
-(This is a major theme addressed by in TEKRiSQ’s CyberCertified process)

 • Business email compromise is growing from 25% to 36% of all cyber claims